open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ### Backend

-The backend resources contain the following relevant data:
+The backend files contain the following relevant data:

 - manifests
     - `configmap.yaml`
         - contains configuration options such as `PODINFO_UI_COLOR`
     - `deploy.yaml`
-        - the deployment configuration. _note_ that this deployment yaml contains an image setting that will be configured.
+        - the deployment configuration. __note__ that this deployment yaml contains an image setting that will be configured.
         ```yaml
             spec:
             containers: